 Application Approval Process.

-The MHD-FCI application must be approved by the Executive Officer before the station owner may generate hydrogen refueling infrastructure credits.
-MHD-FCI applications will be evaluated for approval on a first come, first served basis.
+The LMD-FCI application must be approved by the Executive Officer before the applicant may generate FCI credits.
+LMD-FCI applications will be evaluated for approval on a first come, first served basis.

-If estimated potential MHD-FCI credits from all approved stations exceed 2.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional MHD-FCI pathways and will not accept additional applications until estimated potential MHD-FCI credits are less than 2.5 percent of deficits.
+If estimated potential FCI credits from all approved FCI and LMD-FCI FSEs exceed 2.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional FCI pathways for LMD-FCI FSEs and will not accept additional LMD-FCI applications until estimated potential FCI credits for approved FCI and LMD-FCI FSEs are less than 2.5 percent of deficits.

-If estimated potential MHD-FCI credits from an individual applicant’s approved stations exceed 0.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional MHD-FCI pathways or accept additional applications from that applicant until the applicant’s estimated potential MHD-HRI credits are less than 0.5 percent of deficits.
+If estimated potential FCI credits from an individual applicant’s approved FCI and LMD-FCI FSEs exceed 0.5 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional FCI pathways for that applicant’s LMD-FCI FSEs and will not accept additional LMD-FCI applications from that applicant until the estimated potential FCI credits for that applicant’s approved FCI and LMD-FCI FSEs are less than 0.5 percent of deficits.

-If estimated potential MHD-FCI credits from approved private MHD-FCI stations exceed 1 percent of deficits in the most recent quarter for which data is available, the Executive Officer will not approve additional private MHD-FCI pathways and will not accept additional applications for private MHD-FCI stations until private MHD-FCI stations’ estimated potential MHD-HRI credits are less than 1 percent of deficits.

-Estimated potential MHD-FCI credits will be calculated using the following equation:
+Estimated potential FCI credits for LMD-FCI FSEs will be calculated using the following equation:

-CreditsMHD-FCIPotential=CreditsMHD-FCIPrior qtr×CapMHD-FCIApprovedCapMHD-FCIOperational
+CreditsLMD-FCIPotential=CreditsLMD-FCIPrior qtr×CapLMD-FCIApprovedCapLMD-FCIOperational

 where:

+CreditsLMD-FCIPotential means the estimated potential FCI credits from all approved FCI and LMD-FCI FSEs;

+CreditsLMD-FCIPrior qtr means the total FCI credits generated by operational FCI and LMD-FCI FSEs in the most recent quarter for which data is available;

+CapLMD-FCIOperational means the total FCI charging capacity of FCI and LMD-FCI FSEs that were operational in the most recent quarter for which data is available; and

+CapLMD-FCIApproved means the total FCI charging capacity of all approved FCI and LMD-FCI FSEs, both operational and nonoperational.

+The estimated potential FCI credits for FCI and LMD-FCI FSEs for an individual applicant will be calculated using the same equation as in subsection (B) above, where:

-CreditsMHD-FCIPotential means the estimated potential MHD-FCI credits from approved FSEs;
+CreditsLMD-FCIPotential means the estimated potential FCI credits from the applicant’s approved FCI and LMD-FCI FSEs;

-CreditsMHD-FCIPrior qtr means the total MHD-FCI credits generated by operational FSEs in the in the most recent quarter for which data is available;
+CreditsLMD-FCIPrior qtr means the total FCI credits generated by the applicant for operational FCI and LMD-FCI FSEs in the most recent quarter for which data is available;

-CapMHD-FCIOperational means the total MHD-FCI charging capacity of FSEs that were operational in the in the most recent quarter for which data is available; and
+CapLMD-FCIOperational means the total FCI charging capacity of the applicant’s FCI and LMD-FCI FSEs that were operational in the most recent quarter for which data is available; and

-CapMHD-FCIApproved means the total MHD-FCI charging capacity of approved FSEs, both operational and nonoperational.
+CapLMD-FCIApproved means the total FCI charging capacity of all of the applicant’s approved FCI and LMD-FCI FSEs, both operational and nonoperational.

 After receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer shall advise the applicant in writing either that: